rumca-js/RSS-Link-Database/2020/highlights_ALL_entries.md

  - tags: epstein

-## This article is more than 2 years old YouTube bans David Duke and other US far-right users
+## YouTube bans David Duke and other US far-right users
  - [https://www.theguardian.com/technology/2020/jun/30/youtube-bans-david-duke-and-other-us-far-right-users](https://www.theguardian.com/technology/2020/jun/30/youtube-bans-david-duke-and-other-us-far-right-users)
  - RSS feed: https://www.theguardian.com
  - date published: 2020-06-30 20:01:50+00:00
- - user: None
+ - user: rumpel
+ - tags: censorship,youtube

 ## What is the real goal of the ‘Stop Hate for Profit’ campaign against Facebook?
 Hint: it has nothing to do with ‘hate speech’